michellesandhika/katacoda-scenarios/operations-and-development/intro.md

 # New Scenario Template (Your Title Here)

-This is a mostly empty template.
+This is a modified.
 To create your own first scenario, duplicate this in your own repo, then modify it as needed.

 ## Description